 What he was saying was: “This is your great value, when you learn one thing, when you learn how to love the way God loves, when you learn to love as I have loved you.

-Information about Father Hanly’s homily for the Feast of the Holy Family, Year B
+Information about Father Hanly’s homily for The Holy Family, Year B

 All Rights Reserved.